-Today meteorologists and research scientists at Colorado State University (CSU) have released one of the season’s earliest and most well-respected hurricane outlooks.
+Today meteorologists and research scientists at Colorado State University (CSU) updated one of the season’s earliest and most well-respected hurricane outlooks.

-Early predictions expect this year’s hurricane season to be busier than average.
-Dr. Phil Klotzbach and the Tropical Meteorology Project at CSU are among the first to issue an outlook for the season.
-This year they anticipate 17 named storms, 8 of which becoming hurricanes and 4 of those becoming major hurricanes.
+The latest predictions continue to anticipate this year’s hurricane season to be busier than average.
+Dr. Phil Klotzbach and the Tropical Meteorology Project at CSU anticipate 18 named storms, 8 of which becoming hurricanes and 4 of those becoming major hurricanes.

 Dr. Phil Klotzbach, CSU Research Scientist, explained the reasoning behind the above-average forecast, which includes above average temperatures in the subtropical Atlantic Ocean, and the lack of El Niño conditions expected during the season.